psb1558/ygt/README.md

 Ygt is in an alpha state, with features yet to be added (especially auto-hinting).
 But it is already a workable program, which the developer has used to hint thousands of glyphs in several large fonts.

-For the time being, Ygt must be launched from a command line.
-To install, make sure you are running Python 3.10.4 or later and type `pip install ygt` on the command line.
+Several executable files are available in the “Releases” section of the Ygt GitHub site.
+If none of these are suitable for your system, Ygt must be launched from a command line.
+In this case, install from an environment where the version of Python is 3.10.4 or later by typing `pip install ygt` on the command line.
 Alternatively, download the files from GitHub, navigate to the directory with the file pyproject.toml, and type `pip install .` (don't forget the period!).
-Then type `ygt` on the command line to start the program.
+Then type `ygt <Return>` to start the program.

 For more information, see the [documentation](https://github.com/psb1558/ygt/tree/main/docs) or watch a brief [introductory video](https://psb1558.github.io/ygt/index.html).

 ## Changes

+### Version 0.2.4 (circa 2023-5-31)

+Qt was adding extra antialiasing in string/array preview.
+We now display only FreeType antialiasing.

+Harfbuzz metrics updated when instance is changed.

+Can now pass indices to cvNN and salt.

+Fixed crash on file not found.

 ### Version 0.2.3 (2023-5-25)